linsomniac/nanomon/README.markdown

 Running "nanomon --help" will display the help message:

-   Usage: nanomon [options] [status|reset]
+   Usage: nanomon [options] [status|reset|daemon]

    A small service checking program, which can run an series of commands, check their results, and report when they repeatedly fail, and when they recover.

    Options:
      -h, --help            show this help message and exit -c FILE, --config=FILE
                            Override the configuration file path
+     -i INTERVAL, --interval=INTERVAL
+                           Daemon mode: How frequently in seconds checks are run -m INTERVAL, --min-interval=INTERVAL
+                           Daemon mode: Minimum time in seconds between checks -p FILE, --pidfile=FILE
+                           Daemon mode: File to write process ID into.

    If called with the "reset" command, the status of all services is reset to to the default state.
 If called with the "status" command, the state file is loaded and either "OK" is printed and nanomon exits with 0, or information on the failed services is printed and nanomon exits with 1.
 If called with no command-line commands, a check of all services is run.
 Typically this is how it is called from cron.
+If called with the "daemon" command, nanomon loops running its own scheduler rather than running from cron.
+This is useful if you want to run checks more frequently than every minute.

 License
 -------